-2.10.
+2.8.
 Reset Logic

 Three different types of RESET operations can be distinguished, according to the effects they have on the module and particularly on the registers.
-These are:
+They are:

-- Type A: Data RESET
+Data RESET Type A:

-- Type B: Software RESET
+Type B: Software RESET

-- Hardware RESET Type C:
+Type C: Hardware RESET

-The Data RESET clears the data in the output buffer, resets the read and write pointers, the event counter and the TAC sections.
+The Data RESET clears the data in the output buffer, resets the read and write pointers, the event counter and the peak sections.
 It does not affect the registers.
 This type of RESET can be forwarded in two ways:

-- 1. setting the Bit 2 (CLEAR DATA) of the Bit Set 2 Register to 1 (see § 4.25); the Reset is released via the Bit Clear 2 Register (see § 4.26); - sending a RESET pulse from the front panel with the Bit 4 (PROG RESET) of the Control Register 1 set to 0 (see § 4.13).
+- setting the Bit 2 (CLEAR DATA) of the Bit Set 2 Register to 1 (see § 4.26); the Reset is released via the Bit Clear 2 Register (see § 4.27); - 2. sending a RESET pulse from the front panel with the Bit 4 (PROG RESET) of the Control Register 1 set to 0 (see § 4.14).